-Back in the fall of 2017, after much discussion around what kinds of new experiences we wanted in 2018 and beyond, we made the commitment to change our tow vehicle from our MINI Cooper Convertible ‘Juice’ to our much newer Jeep Cherokee Trailhawk, ‘Blaze’ so we could have new off road experiences.
-And while the idea of driving a big truck around and towing a fifth wheel appealed to me, it just wasn’t an ideal option for Julie, being so petite at 4’8″.
+Back in the fall of 2017, we had a lot of discussion around what kinds of new experiences we wanted in 2018 and beyond.
+We made the commitment to change our tow vehicle from our MINI Cooper Convertible ‘Juice’ to our much newer Jeep Cherokee Trailhawk, ‘Blaze’.
+So we could have new off road experiences.
+And while the idea of driving a big truck around and towing a fifth wheel appealed to me.
+It just wasn’t an ideal option for Julie, being so petite at 4’8″.
 Plus, if you know us at all, you’ll recall we have a passion for fun, sporty driving.
 And you don’t get that with ANY kind of RV!

 We had test driven the Jeep Cherokee Trailhawk (3.2L) and loved it.
-The car offered everything we wanted or needed, and as true ‘drivers’ this really helped solidify for us that our next RV would also be a motorhome so we could buy and tow the Jeep.
-However, this also meant that we should change coach ASAP, as the extra weight of the Jeep put us right up to the max towing capacity on our Tiffin 35QBA gas Motorhome.
+The car offered everything we wanted or needed.
+And as true ‘drivers’ this really helped solidify for us that our next RV would also be a motorhome so we could buy and tow the Jeep.
+However, this also meant that we should change coach ASAP,.
+The extra weight of the Jeep put us right up to the max towing capacity on our Tiffin 35QBA gas Motorhome.

 Key Features We Were Looking For

 - Heavier chassis with increased cargo carry capacity, to remove the ‘RV weight anxiety’ we had with our Tiffin